raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-16-notes-self-actualization-and-self-reflections.md

         + In comes from within
             - **focus on yourself** and not the world
             - **fight the battles inside you first and then watch the world** change around you

+    - Fairness
+        + Fairness means **treating people according to their needs**
+            - explore the differences and **develop them into talents**.
+            This development can still be considered fair, even though it isn't equal

+        + In a broader social context, fairness takes the form of **justice**
+            - fairly **balance the needs of the individual with the needs of the larger whole**

+        + equality means treating everyone **exactly the same**
+            - only in the sense that they'rea ll equally part of the same whole
+            - at the basic level of equal human rights

     - **只做必须之事**， 也把必须之事做好
         + 做的适宜，不做没有目标的事